adhvik-kannan/ShotMatch/README.md

 After you finish install the Expo Go
 You should see an output on the server that said:\
 *Metro waiting on exp://<ip_addr>:<port_num>*\
-Use connect feature on the Expo, type the link above into the Expo Go then you can access our software
+Use connect feature on the Expo, type the *exp://<ip_addr>:<port_num>* above into the Expo Go then you can access our software.

+## User manual
+access the User Manual here

+## Report Issue
+Please follow the following format when report the issue
+### 1. Issue Type
+1. Bug Report
+2. Feature Request
+3. Enhancement Suggestion
+4. Performance Issue
+5. Other (please describe)
+### 2. Description
+Provide a clear and concise description of the issue or suggestion\
+recommended template:\
+Summary: ...\
+Expected Behavior: ...\
+Actual Behavior: ...\
+### 3. Context
+Include relevant information
+1. Selected professional player for comparison
+2. Device used
+3. Camera type (if relevant)
+4. ShotMatch version
+### 4. Screenshots / Video (if applicable)
+Take screenshots or videos here to help explain your issue.
+### 5. Steps to reproduce
+Show the steps to reproduce the bug so it can save us a lot of time.
+### 6. Feature Request Details (if applicable)
+What's the feature you’d like to see?\
+Why do you think it's useful?

+***Submit the Issue/Request in our [GitHub Issue Page](https://github.com/adhvik-kannan/ShotMatch/issues)***